guitarvydas/bred/doc/recursivematching.md

 Inner bracketed items are replaced by their fabrications in a depth-first manner.

+Items bracketed by   `“ ... ”` are not parsed recursively and are treated as *verbatim* characters.

 See the Brackets section for a list of recognized brackets